Human rights in Morocco: 2006 CIA black site controversy

-Prior to that, Human Rights Watch's Vanessa Saenen had declared on 2005 We have information based on interviews from people who have been in Guantanamo Bay that there are secret detention centres.
-Even the US government doesn’t bother to hide this, and we have information from released prisoners on Jordan, on Morocco, on Egypt and Libya, but not on Romania and Poland.
+Prior to that, Human Rights Watch's Vanessa Saenen had declared in 2005, "We have information based on interviews from people who have been in Guantanamo Bay that there are secret detention centres.
+Even the US government doesn't bother to hide this, and we have information from released prisoners on Jordan, on Morocco, on Egypt and Libya, but not on Romania and Poland."